Manage, edit and creatively design holiday photos at home

 Creating the right light

-If you save your photos in RAW format, your camera normally does not re-sharpen the images but stores them with all the additional information.
+If you save your photos in RAW format, your camera normally does not re-sharpen the images, but stores them with all the additional information.
 Things are different with photos in JPEG format.
 There, the photos are re-sharpened when they are saved.
 If your photo is out of focus or in RAW format, you should first look at your picture in the 1:1 view.
 Now try to find the right settings with the interplay of amount, radius, details and masking until you are satisfied with the result.
 Depending on which program you use, there may be different settings for the sharpness adjustment.
-Try out to see which settings work best.
+Try them out to see which settings work best.